microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/view-managers.md

 #### 2. Registering your View Manager

 As with native modules, we want to register our new `CustomUserControlViewManager` with React Native so we can actually use it.
-To do this, first we're going to create a `ReactPackageProvider` which implements [Microsoft.ReactNative.IReactPackageProvider](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).
+To do this, first we're going to create a `ReactPackageProvider` which implements [`Microsoft.ReactNative.IReactPackageProvider`](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).

-_ReactPackageProvider.cs_
+`ReactPackageProvider.cs`

 ```csharp
 using Microsoft.ReactNative.Managed;